 Figure 9-1153—Request Mode field format

 The Preferred Candidate List Included (bit 0) field indicates whether the BSS transition candidate list included in this frame is a preferred candidate list or a list of known BSS transition candidates.
-The Preferred Candidate List Included bit set to 0 indicates that the receiving STA or non-AP MLD can ignore the BSS Transition Candidate List Entries field (see 11.21.7.3 (BSS transition management request)).
-The Preferred Candidate List Included bit set to 1 indicates that the sender expects the receiving STA or non-AP MLD to process this frame.
+The Preferred Candidate List Included bit (#17768)equal to 0 indicates that the receiving STA or non-AP MLD can ignore the BSS Transition Candidate List Entries field (see 11.21.7.3 (BSS transition management request)).
+The Preferred Candidate List Included bit (#17768)equal to 1 indicates that the sender expects the receiving STA or non-AP MLD to process this frame.

 The Abridged (bit 1) field indicates to the recipient of the frame the intended treatment of all BSSIDs or AP MLDs not listed in the BSS Transition Candidate List Entries field.
 The AP or AP MLD sets the Abridged bit in the Request Mode field to 1 when a preference value of 0 is assigned to all BSSIDs or AP MLDs that do not appear in the BSS Transition Candidate List.
 The AP or AP MLD sets the Abridged bit in the Request Mode field to 0 when the AP or AP MLD has no recommendation for or against any BSSID or AP MLD not present in the BSS Transition Candidate List Entries field.